If you are accused of violating your probation conditions in Nevada, you are entitled to a probation revocation hearing.

 - 5. Can I choose not to do probation?

 1. How does probation work in Nevada?

 Most people convicted of Nevada crimes are eligible for probation in place of incarceration.
 But in order to remain out of custody, probationers need to follow all the terms the judge imposes.

 Ten typical terms of a person’s probation include:

-- educational classes (such as Nevada DUI School for violating Las Vegas DUI law)
+- educational classes, such as DUI School in DUI cases

-- counseling (such as Narcotics Anonymous for violating Las Vegas drug possession law)
+- counseling, such as Narcotics Anonymous in drug possession cases

 - random drug testing